South Africa, Namibia and Zambia

-Adequate water supply and sewage systems are a challenge, especially in urban areas.
-We break new ground: away from end-of-pipe water management towards an integrated approach with small-scale natural and technical plants.
-Such small-scale systems, such as manmade wetlands, infiltration ditches and sub-soil filtration and bank filtration, promote natural water purification and storage.
-In addition, they can absorb highly and widely varying pollutant loads, buffer seasonal fluctuations in the availability of water and can be integrated into the urban planning as green infrastructures.
-The NaWaTech project implemented this in urban areas in India and also focused on management processes.
+It is well-known how difficult it is to supply potable water and manage the sewage produced in a country like India, with more than 1.2 billion people.
+Because of our long-time presence in India, particularly in Maharashtra, we not only were aware of the problems but were already implementing decentralised and intelligent solutions for water management.
+That’s why we saw the opportunity to put together an Indo-European consortium that could break new ground.
+Together with our partners, we came up with a new approach: away from end-of-pipe water management towards a localised integrated approach using decentralised technologies.
+Such small-scale systems, such as artificial wetlands, infiltration ditches and sub-soil filtration and bank filtration, promote natural water purification and storage.
+In addition, they can absorb highly and widely varying pollutant loads, buffer seasonal fluctuations in the availability of water and be integrated into urban planning as green infrastructures.

 That’s how NaWatech came to life.
 The project’s objective was to explore, assess, and enhance the potential of natural and compact technical water treatment systems to improve their performance and reliability for the effective management of municipal water sources and cope with water shortages in urban India.
 The project included several work packages in which we studied, modelled and implemented different technologies in 5 pilot projects.
 We also worked closely with authorities and other key actors.